TheoDgb/URLCustomDiscs/README.md

 `/customdisc create <URL OR audio_name.mp3> <disc_name> <mono/stereo>`
 - mono: enables spatial audio (as when played in a jukebox)
 - stereo: plays the audio in the traditional way
+> **Instructions for local MP3 files**:
+> - Place your MP3 file inside the `audio_to_send` folder in the plugin directory before running the create command with the `audio_name.mp3`.
+> - Rename the MP3 file to a simple name with no spaces and no special characters.
+> - Don't forget to include the `.mp3` extension in the `audio_name.mp3` field.

 Give yourself a custom music disc:
 `/customdisc give <disc_name>`